-Serious skin reactions including Drug reaction with eosinophilia and systemic symptoms (DRESS), Stevens-Johnson syndrome (SJS), toxic epidermal necrolysis (TEN) have been reported in association with mesalazine treatment.
+Serious skin reactions including Stevens-Johnson syndrome, toxic epidermal necrolysis have been reported in association with mesalazine treatment.
 Stop using PENTASA Suppositories and seek medical attention immediately if you notice any of the symptoms related to these serious skin reactions described in section 4.